Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 Where can I use the moss stitch?

 The moss stitch really shines when doing any sort of color stripe work.
-By varying how wide your strips are, you can create completely different and modern look.
+By varying how wide your strips are, you can create a completely different and modern look.

 Then what is the linen stitch in crochet?